 The slogan on the hillside reads “Let’s Open the Route!”

-The below piece shows an inkwork scene.
-It is set in summer with a young woman arm-wrestling a male colleague.
-Showing also the impression that she is about to win.
+The ink painting below (Kim Sang Hun dated January 1st, Juche 90, 2001) is set in summer with a young woman arm-wrestling a male colleague, and the impression is that she is about to win.

 The images are intended to create the impression of ‘wow look that girl is tough’.